Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

 In the experiments so far, none of the methods were exposed to structural changes in the meshes during training on Faust-Synthetic.
-We observed that the primal-based methods failed to generalize to the substantially differently structured meshes in the Faust-Remeshed and Faust-Scan datasets, while our DualConvMax approach is still able to obtain reasonable results using the XYZ+Normal features (\cf Figure \ref{fig:test_remeshed_train_faust}).
-In this section, we consider to what extent the different methods can be trained to be robust to such topological changes, by training the models on the Faust-Remeshed dataset, where each shape has a unique mesh structure.
+In this section, we consider to what extent these methods can be trained to be robust to topological changes by training them on the Faust-Remeshed data, where each shape has a unique mesh structure.

-We study the different dual features and their combinations using our DualConv method in this setting in \ssect{remeshed_features}.
-We compare with previous methods in \ssect{remeshed_previous}, and present qualitative evaluation on Faust-Scan meshes in \ssect{discussion}.